wengole/nasman/docs/install.rst

 These are installed by buildout

- * Xapian (search backend)
  * Celery (task queue)

-Xapian requires no further input from the user.
-Celery however should be configured to run as a service.
+Celery should be configured to run as a service.
 This is left as an exercise to the user :) (for now)

 .. todo::